nus-cs2103/website-base/admin/ip-tasks-fragment.md

 * {{ step(2) }} **Do the first PR review** as follows.
   * Give comment on ==[coding standard]({{ url_java_coding_standard }}) related issues only==.<br>
     Review comments don't always have to be about problems in the code.
 Other things you can do:
-    * complement the author on not making a common mistake
+    * compliment the author on not making a common mistake
     * ask questions
     * suggest alternatives
   * The review allocation is given in the panel below.